oerc0122/MDANSE/Doc/pages/grouping.rst

 where :math:`c_{\text{H}}^{\text{EtOH}} = N_{\text{H}}^{\text{EtOH}} / N` and
 :math:`c_{\text{O}}^{\text{H2O}} = N_{\text{O}}^{\text{H2O}} / N`.
 :math:`N_{\text{H}}^{\text{EtOH}}` and :math:`N_{\text{O}}^{\text{H2O}}` are
-the total number of atoms atoms of hydrogen in ethanol and oxygen in water respectively, and :math:`N` is the total number of atom in the system.
+the total number of atoms of hydrogen in ethanol and oxygen in water respectively, and :math:`N` is the total number of atom in the system.
 The molecular coherent intermediate scattering functions between ethanol and water is proportional to the weighted sum of the partial terms